MuttData/muttlib/CONTRIBUTING.md

 ## Versioning

 `muttlib` uses [SemVer](https://semver.org).
 To keep things easy, we've included [bump2version](https://github.com/c4urself/bump2version/) as a dev dependency.
-You can use `poetry run bump2version minor` to increase the minor number.
+For example, you can use `poetry run bump2version minor` to increase the minor number.

 Please remember to bump the version when submitting your PR!